 Upscaling the Integrated Production and Processing of Selected Estranged Oilseeds, Nigeria

-CFC is happy to fund a project on oilseed crops with high potentials to improve human diets, prevent malnutrition and food insecurity and to provide employment through income generation in the society.
-The project was framed on a dual objectives of green and socio-economic development aiming to empower approximately 4,000 smallholders.
-In benefiting from technical support and the guaranteed purchasing of raw material, the smallholders will be given the opportunity to almost having a new beginning of their economic life.
-The project also aims to create greater connectivity in the region, while also creating employment opportunity for youth and women.
+The CFC is happy to fund a project on oilseed crops with high potentials to improve human diets, prevent malnutrition and food insecurity, and to provide employment through income generation in the society.
+The project was framed on a dual objective of green and socio-economic development aiming to empower approximately 4,000 smallholders.
+In benefiting from technical support and the guaranteed purchasing of raw material, the smallholders will be given the opportunity to almost have a new beginning of their economic life.
+The project also aims to create greater connectivity in the region, while also creating employment opportunities for youth and women.

 EFL has already installed a new processing plant but needs resources to acquire additional components such as bleaching machines, weighing machines and tankers.
-Current supply of oil seeds is insufficient to run all aspects of the oil processing facility.
+The current supply of oilseeds is insufficient to run all aspects of the oil processing facility.
 EFL seeks to engage more than 20,000 farmers to supply oil seeds for the mill.
-The CFC funds will be used to purchase these additional components and for working capital needed to source seeds from the farmers.
+The CFC funds will be used to purchase these additional components and for the working capital needed to source seeds from the farmers.

 The CFC loan of USD 1,500,000, guaranteed by the Federal Republic of Nigeria, was signed in the second quarter of 2017.
 The loan was fully disbursed in the first quarter of 2018.